OsamaRimawi/MicroMouse_Project/README.md

 In this repository You can Find the Robot Design and the Arduino code .

-### Check This link to see a our Presentation for the Project:
+### Check This link to see our Presentation for the Project:
 https://prezi.com/view/hyKIdvXo3BCBEHV8Sqc9/?fbclid=IwAR2BaYD7dohQerff3rryU11YhENLHrJ0h5TOczHQTZU4tyABckXzARMKnl4

 ### Micromouse Project! - Google Drive (here are the pictuers of the robot):